Envision the life you want to live. Then live it.

 - Sunset Bay State Park - a hidden gem: private, quiet, and like stepping back into the 80s before tech took over

-- Sunset Bay Meadows - right next to the state park; a very private and scenic Hipcamp spot with outdoor showers, a sauna, and toilets
+- Sunset Bay Meadows - next to the state park; a very private and safe Hipcamp spot with outdoor showers, a sauna, and toilets